-Universally, a wedding is about three C's—ceremony, commitment, and celebration—but so much of the experience depends on who and where you are.
-Take a walk down someone else's aisle for a change—with our Weddings Around the World series that explores marital traditions all across the map.
-This stop: Brazil.
+Are you attending a Brazilian wedding and not sure what to expect?
+We'll give you a hint: bring your dancing shoes.
+In a place known for its vibrant and celebratory culture, it's only natural that weddings would follow suit.
 When we asked Brazilian bride Gabriela Schmidt to describe a typical wedding from her home country in one sentence, she replied, "A big party where no one is sitting!"
 Instead, after the ceremony, guests are up and moving about—mingling with friends and family throughout the generally colorful décor, plating sweets from multiple dessert tables, or breaking a sweat on the very full dance floor.

-"Here in Brazil we have all kinds of different brides and styles," wedding planner Samantha Cooley says.
+"Here in Brazil, we have all kinds of different brides and styles," says Brazilian wedding planner Samantha Cooley.
 "More and more, they're not concerned about protocols and traditions of old; they just want their wedding to have their style."
-Still, she says there are some rituals that have stood the test of time, and others you might recognize because they're also common in the States.
+Still, she says, there are some rituals that have stood the test of time, and others you might recognize because they're also common in the States.

 Meet the Expert

-Samantha Cooley is a Brazilian wedding planner and owner of Noiva Tranquila (which, funnily enough, means "relaxed bride" in Portuguese).
+Samantha Cooley is a Brazilian wedding planner and the owner of Noiva Tranquila (which, ironically enough, means "relaxed bride" in Portuguese).

 Before we break down the many customs and traditions of a Brazilian wedding, here are the answers to some frequently asked questions:

 - What should I wear to a Brazilian wedding?
 The dress codes in Brazil tend to skew towards the more formal, but it is always best to consult the wedding invitation and take into consideration the formality of the event and time of day.
 Men should wear a suit, and women typically opt for knee-length or long dresses, depending on formality.